-Mich-Mash is a dance production company presenting the work of Micheline Heal and her collaborators.
+Mich-Mash creates devised dance-theater works under the direction of Micheline Heal.
 The company strives to examine the human experience through the lens of dance, resulting in works whose flavors range from theatrical to experimental.
 To bring these artistic visions to life, the company works collectively to generate choreography, collaborates regularly with artists in other mediums, and integrates projected multimedia into the final presentation.
 The end result is technologically-augmented dance theater.

 About Micheline Heal

 Micheline Heal is a contemporary dance choreographer & multimedia artist based in Brooklyn, NY.
-Her work falls into two categories: abstract vocabulary (explorations of movement with physical constraints or augmentation) and choreoplays (dance-theater pieces with a strong central narrative arc).
+She creates devised dance works with a strong theatrical narrative for both live performance and film, incorporating a wide array of elements and influences which may include Chinese dance, acrobatics, intensely physical partnering, and projected multimedia.
 Her rehearsal process is extremely collaborative and she works regularly with artists in other mediums to bring her artistic visions to life.
-Having trained with a traditional Chinese dance troupe for ten years, her unique movement vocabulary seamlessly blends the contemporary and the traditional.
-She received a 2011 Young Artist Grant from the DC Commission on the Arts and Humanities and in 2010 was a resident artist at the Firkin Crane in Cork, Ireland (selected alongside Kyle Abraham).
+Having trained with a traditional Chinese dance troupe for ten years, her personal movement vocabulary seamlessly blends the contemporary and the traditional.
+In 2013 she was selected to be a Featured Artist in Fractured Atlas’s Artful.ly campaign.
+She received a 2011 Young Artist Grant from the DC Commission on the Arts and Humanities and has been granted two residencies at the Firkin Crane in Cork, Ireland (in 2010 she was selected alongside Kyle Abraham).
 For more information and additional work samples, please visit www.michelineheal.com.